 What materials does the accelerator work with?

 The cyanoacrylate accelerator spray is compatible with all materials that accept cyanoacrylate adhesives: metals, plastics (ABS, PVC, polystyrene), cured resins, wood, ceramics, leather, rubber and rigid foams.
-Always test on a hidden area if the material is delicate, as the spray solvent may affect some soft plastics or paints.
+Always test on a hidden area if the material is delicate, as the spray's solvent may affect some soft plastics or paints.

 If applied in excess or not allowed to evaporate properly, a whitish residue may remain around the joint.
 By applying a minimal amount and waiting for complete evaporation, the result is clean with no visible marks.